A RESOLUTION PROVIDING FOR

 Section 3.
 Exemptions.
 Face Coverings shall not be required:

-- in outdoor or unenclosed areas appurtenant to Retail Establishments or Foodservice Establishments in which social distancing of at least six feet is possible and observed;
+a) in outdoor or unenclosed areas appurtenant to Retail Establishments or Food service Establishments in which social distancing of at least six feet is possible and observed;

-- for patrons of Foodservice Establishments while they are dining;
+e) for patrons of Food service Establishments while they are dining;

 Section 5.
 Responsible Person Violations: Civil Infraction.
 Any Responsible Person violating the provisions of this Ordinance by failing to require employees of the Establishment to wear a Face Covering when required shall be guilty of a civil infraction, punishable by a penalty of not more than $25.00.
 Each day of a continuing violation of this Ordinance shall be considered a separate and distinct offense.

-Section 8.
+Section 9.
 Suspension of Contrary Local Provisions.
-During the Emergency Term (as defined in Section 12 below), any ordinance, resolution, policy, or bylaw of the City that conflicts with the provisions hereof shall be and is hereby suspended and superseded.
+During the Term of this Ordinance (as defined in Section 12 below), any ordinance, resolution, policy, or bylaw of the City that conflicts with the provisions hereof shall be and is hereby suspended and superseded.

-Section 11.
+Section 12.
 Effective Date and Time.
-This emergency Ordinance shall take effect on the 24th day of July, 2020 at 12:01 A.M.
+This Ordinance shall take effect immediately upon its adoption by the City Council of the City of Anderson.